input-output-hk/catalyst-core/src/vit-testing/doc/vitup/configuration.md

 ##### zero funds

-Amount of wallets wich won't have any funds in block0
+Amount of wallets which won't have any funds in block0

 Example:
 ```